 Required Application Materials

-Applicants for a master’s degree education program must submit all of the following documentation to the College of Graduate Studies, Jacksonville State University, 700 Pelham Road North, Jacksonville, Alabama, 36265-1602, to be considered for admission.
+Applicants for an Educational Specialist (Ed.S) program must submit all of the following documentation to the College of Graduate Studies to be considered for admission.

-Master’s programs in education with deadline dates for all admission requirements to be submitted are: Community Agency Counseling, Instructional Leadership, Library Media, and School Counseling.
+Ed.S. programs with deadline dates for all admission requirements to be submitted are: community agency counseling, instructional leadership, school counseling, teacher leader and library media.
 Application deadline dates for these programs are: November 1 for spring semester admission, April 1 for summer admission and July 1 for fall semester admission.
-Applicants in these programs whose application packages are complete will be contacted to schedule an appointment for a writing sample and an interview with faculty members of the counselor education, instructional leadership, or library media programs.
+Applicants in these programs whose application packages are complete will be contacted to schedule an appointment for a writing sample and an interview with faculty members of the counselor education, instructional leadership, teacher leader or library media programs.
 As part of the interview process, applicants will be asked to submit a writing sample.
+The admission requirement rubrics for evaluating the interview and writing sample are available online at ww.jsu.edu/depart/graduate/forms.html.

 - Completed Application for Admission